operator-framework/operator-lifecycle-manager/doc/design/architecture.md

 ## OLM Operator

-The OLM Operator is responsible for installing applications defined by ClusterServiceVersion resources once the required resources specified in the ClusterServiceVersion are present in the cluster.

-The OLM Operator is not concerned with the creation of the required resources; users can choose to manually create these resources using `kubectl` or users can choose to create these resources using the Catalog Operator, such as through a Subscription.
+The OLM Operator is responsible for installing applications defined by a `ClusterServiceVersion` resources once the required resources specified in the CSV are present in the cluster (the job of the Cluster Operator).
+This may be as simple as setting up a single `Deployment` resulting in an operator's pod becoming available.
+The OLM Operator is not concerned with the creation of the underlying resources.
+If this is not done manually, the Catalog Operator can help provide resolution of these needs.

-This separation of concern enables users incremental buy-in in terms of how much of the OLM framework they choose to leverage for their application.
+This separation of concerns enables users incremental buy-in of the OLM framework components.
+Users can choose to manually create these resources, or define an InstallPlan for the Catalog Operator or allow the Catalog Operator to develop and implement the InstallPlan.
+An operator creator does not need to learn about the full operator package system before seeing a working operator.

-While the OLM Operator is often configured to watch all namespaces, it can also be operated alongside other OLM Operators so long as they all manage separate namespaces.
+While the OLM Operator is often configured to watch all namespaces, it can also be operated alongside other OLM Operators so long as they all manage separate namespaces defined by `OperatorGroups`.

 ### ClusterServiceVersion Control Loop